Santroller/Santroller/wiring_guides/usb.md

 However, if you are making this strictly for authentication reasons you likley won't need them, as most gamepads will work without them.

 ## Do i need to keep the controller plugged in
-For Xbox 360, Xbox One and Festival on PC, no, you should be able to unplug your controller after authentication is done.
+For Xbox 360 and Xbox One no, you should be able to unplug your controller after authentication is done.
 For PS4/PS5, you need to leave it plugged in, playstations continuously check the authentication state.

 ## Wiring Steps (with capacitor and resistor)